Pupil Personnel Services

 When we meet

-We meet 5 times a year, 6:30-8:00PM in the Yalesville Elementary School Library.
-All meetings are open to the public and we invite your attendance.
+We meet several times a year, 6:00 - 7:00 p.m. in the Board of Education Conference Room at 100 South Turnpike Road.
+All meetings are open to the public and we encourage your attendance.

 How to reach us